protobufjs/protobuf.js/README.md

 ### Toolset

 With that in mind and again for performance reasons, each message class provides a distinct set of methods with each method doing just one thing.
-This avoids unnecessary assertions / operations where performance is a concern but also forces a user to perform verification (of plain JavaScript objects that *might* just so happen to be a valid message) explicitly where necessary - for example when dealing with user input.
+This avoids unnecessary assertions / redundant operations where performance is a concern but also forces a user to perform verification (of plain JavaScript objects that *might* just so happen to be a valid message) explicitly where necessary - for example when dealing with user input.

 **Note** that `Message` below refers to any message class.